Russia won't turn off gas supplies to Europe from Friday, Kremlin says | Headlines

 - Russian Federation

-Russia will not turn off gas supplies to Europe from Friday as payments on deliveries due after April 1 come in the second half of this month and May, Kremlin spokesman Dmitry Peskov said.
+Rouble payments that Russia is insisting on for its gas exports will affect settlements due in late April and May, and Russia will not turn off gas supplies to Europe on Friday, Kremlin spokesman Dmitry Peskov said.

-He told a conference call that President Vladimir Putin's order to switch end-payment currency for gas supplies to roubles was irreversible and that the rouble was the most preferable and secure currency for Russia now.
+President Vladimir Putin signed an order on Thursday stipulating the change of currency, which European governments have called an unacceptable breach of contract.
+"Does this mean that if there is no confirmation in roubles, then gas supplies will be cut off from April 1?
+No, it doesn't, and it doesn't follow from the decree," Peskov told reporters.

+He said it would affect payments from the second half of April, and Gazprom would work with its customers to implement the new rules.
+Peskov said that Russia could at some point abandon the rouble order if conditions changed, but "in the current conditions, roubles are the most preferable and reliable option for us".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)